Skip to content

 Helm History and ErrApplied

-Fleet validates that the Helm release history is intact before each reconcile — specifically, it checks that current_release_version - maxHistory still exists in the Helm history secrets.
-When Kubernetes GC removes old secrets, Fleet enters ErrApplied and stops reconciling.
+Fleet validates that the Helm release history is intact before each reconcile.
+When Kubernetes GC removes old history secrets, Fleet enters ErrApplied.

-Recovery (if it still occurs): clear status.release on the BundleDeployment to force a fresh helm install, bypassing the history chain check entirely.
+Recovery: clear status.release on the BundleDeployment to force a fresh helm install:

 Keel — Automated Image Updates

 Keel polls container registries every 4 hours and compares image digests.
-If a digest has changed, Keel patches the Deployment and triggers a rolling update.
-This keeps all workloads on the latest upstream releases without manual intervention.
+If a digest has changed, it patches the Deployment and triggers a rolling update.

 flowchart LR